Books and Articles

 - A novel by Richard Quinn, set in the heart of the violence-plagued emerald zone, at the raging height of the Colombian drug wars.

-Click on the cover, below, and you’ll be taken directly to my page on the Smashwords site, where you can buy your own e-copy of Chivor for a buck.
-For ten years of work?
-That’s pretty cheap!
+Click on the cover, below, and you’ll be taken directly to my page on Smashwords , where you can buy your own e-copy of Chivor for a buck.
+It took me ten years to write this book, so that’s pretty cheap!

 John examined the specimen, then dipped it in the water and scrubbed it with his fingertips before giving it a few gentle taps with his rock hammer, knocking off a thick crust of sediment.
 He washed it one more time, then cradled it in his palms, extending it toward them like an offering.
 With the silt cleaned off, the true nature of the lump was revealed.
 Reflecting the glow of their flashlights was a six-sided crystal, three inches long and two inches across, of a pure, fiery green that rivaled the color of Rosie’s eyes.
 An emerald.
 A flawless, perfect emerald that weighed, bare minimum, a half a pound.